Documentation

 Alternative methodIf the forwarding does not work, you can choose an alternative method.

-LabelA freely selectable label that appears in the overview when a vehicle is plugged in
+LabelA freely selectable lettering that appears in the overview when a vehicle is plugged in.
+If you select User, the name of the user or the name on the RFID card is displayed.

 Fixed RFIDIf no RFID reader is available, a fixed RFID (mainly for OCPP) can be set here.

-AddressWith the destination address, you tell the Charging Manager how to address the machine.
+AddressWith the target address, you tell the Charging Manager how it should address the device.
 You can either enter an IP address:port or an HTTP, an HTTPS URL or a COM port and then the COM parameters, e.g. COM1,9600,8,n,1.
-For OCPP, enter the Charge Point ID of the wallbox here
+For OCPP, enter the Charge Point ID of the wallbox here.

 PriorityPriority when charging.
 The default is 1.
-Higher priorities receive all available charging current first, then the wallboxes with the lower priority.
+Higher priorities receive all available charging current first, followed by the wallboxes with the lower priority.

 Recommendation: Make it uniform, e.g. 1st EVSE 0 degrees, 2nd EVSE 120 degrees, 3rd EVSE 240 degrees, 4th EVSE again 0 degrees, etc.

-PhasesThe phases used by the wallbox or 'automatic' detection based on meter values when charging.
+PhasesThe phases that the wallbox uses or "determine" Recognise using phase-related meter values during charging.

 Wake up carThe cFos Charging Manager tries to wake up the car if it is not charging.
 This is currently only possible with the cFos Power Brain Wallbox under Modbus.